 1. Reinforce the Importance of Curb Appeal

 We all know how important curb appeal is, so make sure they understand this could be a big reason their home isn’t selling.
-Point out the cheap, easy and quick things they can do to get more people interested, like making the grass is mowed and the bushes are trimmed, and getting rid of any debris or junk.
+Point out the cheap, easy and quick things they can do to get more people interested, like making sure the grass is mowed and the bushes are trimmed and getting rid of any debris or junk.
 Suggest renting or borrowing a power washer if they don’t have one, and cleaning any hard surfaces, including driveways, sidewalks, patios, and the outside of the house.
 All in all, half a day’s work making the home’s exterior shine can make a huge difference.